radomirbosak/project-overview/README.md

 	Partial results produced by this research were published on a dedicated site [diplomovka.rbos.sk](http://diplomovka.rbos.sk).
 Some of the scripts used are available there.
 To browse available sourcecode(s), click "all articles" on the bottom of the page (or follow this [link](http://diplomovka.rbos.sk/?a=all)) and search the page for the keyword "sourcecode".

+	Or even better, you can find all of these sources in the [optimizing-reservoir-esn](https://github.com/radomirbosak/optimizing-reservoir-esn) repository.
+They are quite unorganized however.

 	Uses: scientific python (numpy, scipy, matplotlib)

 	![A random graph used in my thesis](diplo-forget-ortho.png)